ecdg/ATBS/README.md

 # ATBS
-ATBS exercises by Al Sweigart
+Automate the Boring Stuff with Python exercises by Al Sweigart